 After the fire is going, you can shape your hamburger patties.
 Don’t overwork the beef — if you do, you’ll have tough burgers.
 When ready, gently fold the hamburger seasoning into the beef and make the patties.
 It should only take 30-45 seconds.

-To make a hamburger patty that won’t puff up when cooked, use your thumb to create a wide shallow indention in the center of the hamburger patties.
+To make a beef patty that won’t puff up when cooked, use your thumb to create a wide shallow indention in the center of the hamburger patties.
 Make patties about 1 inch thick at the edges and about 1 inch larger in circumference than the bun you plan to use.

 Best campfire burger seasoning